fommil/fpmortals/manuscript/wip.md

 It is typical for server applications to be monitored by runtime agents that manipulate bytecode to insert profilers and extract various kinds of usage or performance information.

 If our application's context is `Free`, we do not need to resort to bytecode manipulation, we can instead implement a side-effecting monitor as a no-op interpreter that we have complete control over.

+A> Runtime introspection is one of the few cases that can justify use of a A> side-effect.
+So long as the monitoring is not visible to the program itself, A> referential transparency may still hold.
+This is also the argument used by teams A> that use side-effecting debug logging, and our argument for allowing mutation in A> the implementation of `Memo`.

 For example, consider using this `Ast ~> Ast` "agent"

 {lang="text"}
 ~~~~~~~~
   object Monitor extends (Demo.Ast ~> Demo.Ast) {
-    var backlog: Long = 0
     def apply[A](fa: Demo.Ast[A]): Demo.Ast[A] = Coproduct(
       fa.run match {
         case msg @ \/-(Drone.GetBacklog()) =>
-          backlog += 1
+          JmxAbstractFactoryBeanSingletonUtil.count("backlog")
           msg
         case other => other
       }
     )
   }
 ~~~~~~~~

-which simply records method invocations.
-We could also watch for specific messages of interest and log them.
+which records method invocations: we would use a vendor-specific routine in real code.
+We could also watch for specific messages of interest and log them as a debugging aid.

-We can attach `Monitor` to our production `Free` application with `.mapSuspension(Monitor).foldMap(interpreter)`.
+We can attach `Monitor` to our production `Free` application with `.mapSuspension(Monitor).foldMap(interpreter)` or combine the natural transformations and run with a single `.foldMap(Monitor andThen interpreter)`.

-This monitor is, of course, side-effecting.
-A pure solution would either use `State` to collate the information for later processing (we'll see how to do this next), or not use `Free` at all and instead wrap the existing algebra implementations with per-algebra monitoring.

 #### Monkey Patching: Part 1